premnathkulal/premnathkulal/README.md

 <h2>🙏 Namaste This is Premnath</h2>
 <h3>A passionate developer from India!.
-I enjoy working on the technologies like Python, Java, Web Development, Android Development and I love to learn more each day.</h3>
+I enjoy working on the technologies like Python, Java, Web Development, Android Development and I love to learn more every day.</h3>
 <hr/>

 - 🔭 I’m currently working on **Web Development Projects**